teamzira/adp-connection-java/README.md

 $ mvn clean install -e

-Import the library to your Eclipse IDE workspace

-find folder /client in the library copy the client sample(s) to /workspace/

-unzip the sample application(s) in /workspace/

-Finally, Import the unzipped sample application(s) to Eclipse

-##Do a one time setup for client certificates
+## Do a one time setup for client certificates

 NOTE:

-certificates bundled in libraries will only work for ADP Sandbox environment
+Certificates bundled in libraries will only work for ADP Sandbox environment

-Refer ONE-TIME_CERTS_SETUP.md for jks key generation and cacerts update instructions
+Refer ONE-TIME_CERTS_SETUP.md for jks key generation and cacerts import instructions

 ## Usage
 ### Library Organization